feurig/mysorrybot/README.md

 Later when I bought my last 3d printer I thought It might be a good idea the revisit the project.
 My first attempts were in blender and then in bpy (blender python).
 I could never get blender to work the way I needed it to so I am rewrote things in openSCAD.
 It is much less painfull.

-I thought it would makd a decent [ITP SUMMER CAMP SESSION](docs/ITPClassNotes.md)
+I thought it would make a decent [ITP SUMMER CAMP SESSION](docs/ITPClassNotes.md)